itseez3d/metaperson/docs/leap.md

 #### Steps To Run
 1. Open the `Assets/AvatarSDK/Leap/Samples/2-CustomizationSample.unity` scene.
-2. In the Hierarchy tab, select the **SampleHandler** object.
+2. In the Hierarchy tab, select the SampleHandler object.
 Provide your [developer credentials](getting_started#developer-credentials) in the corresponding fields within the Inspector tab.

 ![](./img/leap_unity_credentials.jpg)

-3. Press the **Play** button in the Unity Editor to run the scene.
+3. Press the Play button in the Unity Editor to run the scene.
-4. Select an archive containing captured data from the iPhone **Leap application**, or generate a sample avatar.
+4. Select an archive containing captured data from the iPhone Leap application or generate a sample avatar.

 ![](./img/leap_unity_archive_selection.JPG)